MXET/resources/README.md

 ## Power Bench
 The Power Bench is a lab station for hands-on testing of powered electronics.

 ![Power Bench image](https://i.imgur.com/y8rRf60.jpg ':class=image-50')

+### Power Bench Design

+The Power Bench includes off-the-shelf testers, adapters, power supplies in the power bench that come with their own instructions.
+You can find them here.

 <div class="accordion">